andyclarkdev/projecteuler/README.md

 ## Solutions
 * No frameworks, just POJS
 * Minimal UI, no style
-* JS is easy to maintain, performant, and succinct
+* Code is easy to maintain, performant, and succinct

 | Problem        | Solution           |
 | ------------- |:-------------:|